wjhlab/J1887CyTOF/README.md

 - R script for preprocessing, visualization, and generating proportion files for downstream analysis
 - Directory placeholder for raw `.fcs` files (not included; available at Zenodo link above)
 - Metadata, merged, and panel files to place them in a `/Config` folder
+- Results of clustering visualized by heatmap of expression profiles (unannotated and annotated) based on `merged.csv`

 ## Data Access